brandonviaje/Bankify/backend/TESTING.md

 | Insufficient funds         | TC6        |
 | Create account (05)        | TC7        |
 | Invalid code (else)        | TC8        |

 ---

-# Methods Tested
-## process_transactions

-- Coverage Type: Decision and loop coverage
-- Purpose: Iterates through all transactions and routes each to the correct handler function.
-- Structure:
-  - Loop: Iterates over every transaction in the list.
-  - Decisions: Multiple if/elif/else statements determine the type of transaction, check account existence, and handle invalid codes.
-  - Nested Decisions: Checks like if code != '05' and acc_num not in accounts and if code == '00': continue add complexity.

----
-## process_change_plan

-- Coverage Type: Statement Coverage
-- Purpose: Toggles the account plan between ‘SP’ (Student) and ‘MP’ (Non-Student)
-- Structure:
-  - Decision: Checks the current account plan:
-  - If 'SP', changes it to 'NP'.
-  - Else, changes it to 'SP'.
-  - No loop: This method handles a single account at a time.

----
 # How to Run